 However, if you completely refrain from fertilizing your plant, the leaves may change color due to nutritional deficiencies, and parts appear weak.

 Tips to Fertilize Anthurium Splendidum Properly

-- Ensure the fertilizers don’t come into contact with the stem or leaves to prevent fertilizer burn.
+- Ensure the fertilizers don’t contact the stem or leaves to prevent fertilizer burn.

-To maintain a small and bushy structure and proper root growth, Anthurium Splendidum needs repotting every couple of years.
+To maintain a small and bushy structure and proper root growth, Anthurium Splendidum needs a wide legroom.